Mike Johnson (cornerback): Professional career

-Johnson was selected by the Oakland Raiders in the 14th round (125th overall) of the 1966 AFL draft, but instead chose to sign with the NFL's Dallas Cowboys as a free agent in 1966.
+Johnson was selected by the Oakland Raiders in the 14th round (125th overall) of the 1966 AFL draft.
+He chose to sign with the NFL's Dallas Cowboys as a free agent in 1966.
 He was converted into a defensive back, based on how the Cowboys saw him tackle on special teams in college.
 As a rookie, besides playing special teams, he was also used as a linebacker, when the other teams employed their two-minute offense.

 In 1967, he passed Warren Livingston on the depth chart for the right cornerback starting position and finished with 5 interceptions.

 In 1968, he registered 3 interceptions, but was back on the bench after Dick Daniels was moved to safety and Mel Renfro to right cornerback.

 In 1969, he lost his starting job to Phil Clark.

 On August 3, 1970, he was traded to the Chicago Bears in exchange for a draft choice (not exercised).
 He was released on September 8.